Danieli2/Challenge_21/README.md

 # Challenge_21

-I decided to create a new cryptocurrency called KaseiCoin.
-KaseiCoin is a fungible token that is ERC-20 compliant.
+I decided to created a new cryptocurrency, KaseiCoin is a fungible token that is ERC-20 compliant.
 I launched a crowdsale that allows people to convert their money to KaseiCoin.

 This token was minted by using a Crowdsale contract from OpenZeppelin Solidity library.